3DGenomes/TADbit/_sources/tutorial/tutorial_6_modelling_and_analysis.txt

 ----------------------------------------

-TADBit uses the Integrative Modeling Platform (IMP, http://www.integrativemodeling.org) for modeling the 3D structure of genomes and genomic domains.
+TADbit uses the Integrative Modeling Platform (IMP, http://www.integrativemodeling.org) for modeling the 3D structure of genomes and genomic domains.
 Here we aim at modeling the 3D structure of the selected TAD in the first tutorial (#1.
 Detection of TADs) using the optimal parameters from the second tutorial (#2 Parameter optimization.

-All models are based on specific sets of experimental data for which TADBit modeling parameters need to be optimized (see tutorial #2).
+All models are based on specific sets of experimental data for which TADbit modeling parameters need to be optimized (see tutorial #2).
 Optimizing the parameters takes significant CPU time and thus have created a python dictionary with sets of pre-optimized parameters for relaeased datasets.
 The specific parameters are stored in a python dictionary called CONFIG.

 .. code:: python